Payara® Micro Enterprise

 The platform of choice for containerized Jakarta EE (Java EE) microservices deployments.

 Payara Micro Enterprise is the lightweight middleware platform of choice for containerized Jakarta EE application deployments.
-Less than 70MB, Payara Micro requires no installation, configuration, or code rewrites – so you can build and deploy a fully working app within minutes.
+Less than 80MB, Payara Micro requires no installation, configuration, or code rewrites – so you can build and deploy a fully working app within minutes.

-Compatible with Eclipse MicroProfile, Payara Micro is the microservices-ready version of Payara Server.
+Compatible with MicroProfile, Payara Micro is the microservices-ready version of Payara Server.
 You can run war files from the command line without any application server installation.
-Automatic and elastic clustering makes Payara Micro the platform of choice for running Jakarta EE (Java EE) applications in a modern virtualized infrastructure.
+Automatic and elastic clustering makes Payara Micro the open source platform of choice for running Jakarta EE (Java EE) applications in a modern virtualized infrastructure.

 Payara Micro also comes with a Java API to embed and launch from your own Java applications.